 The Company's Environmental and Safety Policies stipulate the principles to which Algoma Central Corporation and its subsidiaries will adhere and the commitment of the Board of Directors and corporate officers to health and safety and environmental protection.
 The Company's integrated management system (addressing safety, environment and quality control) underlies the compliance program and provides the framework and procedures to systematically ensure the preservation of the environment and the health and safety of employees and contractors.
-The Company strives to be a leader in safety and environmental management and is committed to the prevention of human injury and loss of life, the protection of the environment and the protection of property.
+The Company strives to be a leader in this area and is committed to the prevention of human injury and loss of life and the protection of the environment and property.